jessdelacruzsantos/react-native-bakery/tools/api-parser/README.md

 This is a java application that parses the protos in the `connect-public-protos` repo to generate a JSON representation of the Connect API.

+## Quick start

+    script/api-parser $GOPATH/src/square/up/xp/connect-public-protos/squareup/connect/v2

+This command handles the build, running, and file-moving that the below instructions mention.
+Provided arguments will be passed along to the JAR file.

 ## Building
 Run `mvn install` from this directory.
 That should be it!